-- A completed application for admission with application fee. - A copy of the official high school diploma or transcript or a copy of the GED or state equivalency diploma and scores. - Official college transcripts for transfer evaluation.
+- A completed application for admission with application fee. - A copy of the official high school diploma or transcript or a copy of the GED or state equivalency diploma and scores.

-Freshmen/First Year students who have not earned a grade of "C" or above in College level English and mathematics are required to take the placement test and enroll in the Student Success Seminar, PRC100.
+Freshmen/First Year students who have not earned a grade of "C" or above in College level English and mathematics are required to take the placement test and enroll in the Student Success Seminar, PRC 100.
 For more information, please see the Orientation Course Requirement and the Placement Policy found in this section.